-Authentication domains
+Authentication domain

-To specify authentication domains, select one of the following:
+To specify an authentication domain, select one of the following:

-- Specific: Select this option and type a specific domain name. - All Trusted Domains.
-If the information about users connecting to Parallels RAS is stored in different domains within a forest, select the All Trusted Domains option to authenticate against multiple domains. - Use client domain if specified.
-Select this option to use the domain specified in the Parallels Client connection properties.
-If no domain name is specified on the client side, the authentication is performed according to the settings above. - Force clients to use NetBIOS credentials.
-If this option is selected, the Parallels Client will replace the username with the NetBIOS username.
+- Specific: Select this option and type a specific domain name. - All trusted domains: If the information about users connecting to Parallels RAS is stored in different domains within a forest, select the All Trusted Domains option to authenticate against multiple domains. - Use client domain if specified: Select this option to use the domain specified in the Parallels Client connection properties.
+If no domain name is specified on the client side, the authentication is performed according to the settings above. - Force clients to use NetBIOS credentials: If this option is selected, the Parallels Client will replace the username with the NetBIOS username.